 In compliance with this act, the Harvard security guide, Playing It Safe, is available online at the Harvard University Police Department website.
 The guide, published by the Harvard University Police, describes Harvard’s security policies, provides statistical information on the occurrence of crime on campus, and outlines some of the counseling programs the University provides.

 Once you are registered, the privacy of your educational records is protected by the Family Educational Rights and Privacy Act.
 Harvard Summer School does not sell, trade, or rent any information to third parties.

-A paper copy of the 1098-T form is mailed to students who do not opt to download their forms from the ACS website.
-Paper copies will be mailed to students by February 1, 2018.
-Students should verify and update their mailing address and e-mail address online before December 31, 2017, to ensure prompt delivery and receipt of their 1098-T forms.
+A paper copy of the 1098-T form is mailed to students who do not opt to download their forms from the GDIT website.
+Paper copies will be mailed to students by February 1, 2020.
+Students should verify and update their mailing address and email address online before December 31, 2019, to ensure prompt delivery and receipt of their 1098-T forms.

 Digital Millennium Copyright Act of 1998

 Harvard University is committed to maintaining the integrity and availability of the Harvard network for the vital educational and research purposes for which it was designed and prohibits the use of its network to violate the law, including the US Copyright Act.
 The unauthorized distribution of copyrighted material, including unauthorized peer-to-peer file sharing, violates the Copyright Act and may subject you to civil and criminal liabilities.

 Students should not use peer-to-peer file-sharing programs to share copyrighted works without permission.
 Students may subject themselves to significant costs and possible criminal penalties if they share copyrighted material without permission.
 Harvard University may terminate network access and refer students for disciplinary action who are associated with repeated infringements.